thomasblanchard21/3D_Human_Pose_gr2/README.md

 For more details on how to train each model, please refer to the README.md file in the corresponding folder.

 ## Results

+First of all we implemented the DeTR method to get the bounding boxes for each person in the file get_bbox.py with pretrained weights as mentioned previously which yields excellent results in terms of accuracy.

 We trained RootNet for 9 epochs instead of 20 for the original paper for practical reasons, which could explain a gap in performance.
 We used the following training parameters: a learning rate starting at 1e-3 decaying by a factor of 10 between each epoch after the 17th one, with a batch size of 32, using the Adam optimizer.
 The decaying learning rate theoretically allows faster convergence and more stability than a fixed learning rate.